gretalannon/LANNON-Python-Portfolio/README.md

 # LANNON-Python-Portfolio
 This repository is for display of my data science portfolio and other notable projects!
-Future projects will be organized by a combination of recency and significance.
-Projects will almost certainly be presented with a brief description/overview, along with key relevant models and visualizations from the project.
+Will be continually updated as more projects are completed.
+Included so far are the following...
+1. 2023 Baby Names: a Streamlit app that allows users to sort through the most popular baby names of 2023.
+Applications used: Python, Pandas, Streamlit
+2. Tidy Data Project: cleaning, transforming, and visualizing data using principles of tidy data.
+Applications used: Python, Pandas